Next-Aura/Nexarians/test.md

-# GSBR – Gradient Supported Basic Regressor
+# GSBC – Gradient Supported Basic Classifier

 ## Overview

-GSBR (Gradient Supported Basic Regressor) is a lightweight, custom linear regression model implemented in Python.
-It supports optimization via **gradient descent** and includes regularization options such as **L1 (Lasso)**, **L2 (Ridge)**, and **ElasticNet** to prevent overfitting.
-The model can minimize **MSE**, **RMSE**, or **MAE** loss functions.
+GSBC (Gradient Supported Basic Classifier) is a lightweight, custom linear classification model implemented in Python.
+It supports optimization via **gradient descent** with **softmax** for multi-class classification and includes regularization options such as **L1 (Lasso)**, **L2 (Ridge)**, and **ElasticNet** to prevent overfitting.
+The model minimizes **categorical cross-entropy** loss.
 It works with both dense and sparse matrices, offers early stopping, data shuffling, and multi-level verbose logging.

-Perfect for teaching, quick prototyping, or when you need a simple, interpretable regressor without heavy dependencies.
+Perfect for teaching, quick prototyping, or when you need a simple, interpretable classifier without heavy dependencies.

 ## Installation & Requirements